marie84/Mvcframe/README.md

 To create new content to Mvcframe click on "Content" in the navigation menu.
 There you point your browser to the link "Create new content".
 In the form for this, includes:
- "title" - title of the page you want to create.
+ -"title" - title of the page you want to create.
- "key" - the keyword of the page.
+ -"key" - the keyword of the page.
- "Content" - the content of your page.
+ -"Content" - the content of your page.
- "type" - what kind of content is it that you want to add?
+ -"type" - what kind of content is it that you want to add?
 You type "post" , if its new content that you want to add to the current standard blog in
  Mvcframe.
 Or if you want to create a new page you type "page".
- "filter" - how you want to format the text, markdown or plain is recommended, converts to html and many other formats.
+ -"filter" - how you want to format the text, markdown or plain is recommended, converts to html and many other formats.

 After selecting this you click create button.